 Quickstarts explain how to set up and run an app that calls a Google Workspace API.

 Google Workspace quickstarts use the API client libraries to handle some details of the authentication and authorization flow.
 We recommend that you use the client libraries for your own apps.
-Before you can run the sample app, each quickstart requires that you turn on authentication and authorization.
-If you're unfamiliar with authentication and authorization for Google Workspace APIs, read the Authentication and authorization overview.
+This quickstart uses a simplified authentication approach that is appropriate for a testing environment.
+For a production environment, we recommend learning about authentication and authorization before choosing the access credentials that are appropriate for your app.

 Create a Python command-line application that makes requests to the Postmaster Tools API.